luigi311/mellow/QA.md

 Playback:

-- [x] Pause/play/skip work as expected
+- [ ] Pause/play/skip work as expected
+  - FIX: Gapless: Skipping with next song loaded crashes the player
 - [x] Shuffle/repeat/sequential modes work as expected
 - [ ] Seeking works as expected
   - [x] Seeking to any point in the song (click or drag)
   - [x] Seeking to the end and release
   - [ ] Seeking to the end and back
+    - FIX: Gapless: Seeking after next track is loaded sometimes breaks the player
     - FIX: Gapless: Sometimes breaks the "about-to-finish" callback
-    - FIX: Gapless: Seeking after next track is loaded sometimes breaks the player
 - [ ] Gapless/non-gapless playback works as expected
+  - FIX: Gapless: Issues with skipping
   - FIX: Gapless: Issues with seeking
 - [x] Non-fatal errors are handled gracefully